circuitdao/docs/docs/user-guide/bad-debt.md

 The system accrues bad debt up to the **Bad Debt Limit** (BDL).
 Once bad debt exceeds the BDL, keepers can trigger a **bad debt auction**.
 In a bad debt auction, the protocol auctions off CRT, and potentially some XCH, in exchange for BYC.

+If the System Buffer contains enough BYC to pay off the bad debt, no bad debt auction needs to be held.
+Keepers can transfer any remaining collateral from vaults that have incurred bad debt to the System Buffer, and extinguish the bad debt by burning a corresponding amount of BYC from the system buffer and dissolving the respective vaults.

 ## Bad Debt Auction Incentive